SJ-0306/Valconeer/README.md

 Hospital RBAC simulation with Vault, Falco, and containerized role isolation

 ## What this project does
-Valconeer orchestres a zero-trust, role-based access control system in a mock hospital setting.
+ValcoMed orchestres a zero-trust, role-based access control system in a mock hospital setting.
 It simulates multiple user roles, each with diffrent containers, Vault policies, and Falco monitoring rules.

 The system enforces
 + Least Privelage